kaceym5669/github-tutorial/README.md

 `git reset --soft HEAD~1` or `git reset HEAD~1`: used to undo commits

 `git reset --hard HEAD~1`: used to undo push requests to the remote repo

+---
+## Error Handling
+* If you type git init in the wrong dicrtory and intialize git type rm -rf.git to unintialize git from the current direcctroy that you are in
+* If in any case you want to delete your repo(local and remote)
+  * Go to your IDE and in your repo type in rm -rf.git and this will delete your local Go to github and click your repo.
+Click setting and go all they way down till you see Delete this Repository and go ahead and press delete and type the name of your repo.
+You have delted your remote.

+---
+## Collaboration

+**Fork**

+A fork is a copy of a repository.
+Forking a repository allows you to make changes without affecting the original project, and push those changes to the forked remote repository.

+**Clone**

+When you create a repository on GitHub, it exists as a remote repository.
+You can clone your repository to create a local copy on your computer and sync between the two locations.
+Make sure to clone the SSH url

+**Pull Requests**

+Pull requests are made from people who have forked a repository and made changes to it.
+After changes are made a pull request is submitted and the owner chooses whether or not to add those changes.